stellar/stellar-core/docs/software/admin.md

 If you need to regenerate the meta data, the simplest way is to replay ledgers for the range you're interested in after (optionally) clearing the database with `newdb`.

+Note that in some cases automatic maintenance has just too much work to do in order to get back to the nominal state.
+This can occur following large catchup operations such as when performing a full catchup that may create a backlog of 10s of millions of ledgers.

+If this happens, database performance can be restored; the node will take some downtime while performing the following recovery commands:
+1. run the `maintenance` http command manually with a large number of ledgers,
+2. perform a database maintenance operation such as `VACUUM FULL` to reclaim/rebuild the database as needed

 ##### Meta data snapshots and restoration

 Some deployments of stellar-core and Horizon will want to retain meta data for the _entire history_ of the network.
 This meta data can be quite large and computationally expensive to regenerate anew by replaying ledgers in stellar-core from an empty initial database state, as described in the previous section.